ztyyLV/web-twain-docs/indepth/development/react.md

 },
 ```

-> The change ensures the static files required to run `DWT` are copied over to the built project.
+> Note: The change ensures the static files required to run `DWT` are copied over to the built project.

 ## Implementation